diwanmuhamad/neuronet-dao/README.md

 ### How It Works

-The marketplace now uses a **direct transfer system** for secure ICP transactions:
+The marketplace uses a **client-initiated transfer system** for secure ICP transactions:

-#### 💰 **Direct Transfer System**
+#### 💰 **Client-Initiated Transfer System**

 1. **No Deposit Required**: Users can purchase items directly with their ICP wallet balance
-2. **Two-Step Transfer**:
+2. **Two-Step Process**:
-   - Step 1: Buyer transfers ICP to canister (full amount + transfer fee)
+   - Step 1: Frontend calls ICP ledger to transfer from buyer to canister
-   - Step 2: Canister transfers ICP to seller (amount - platform fee)
+   - Step 2: Canister finalizes purchase and pays seller (amount - platform fee)
 3. **Automatic Processing**: All transfers happen automatically when user clicks "Buy"

 #### 📊 **Balance Types**

 - **ICP Wallet Balance**: Your actual ICP balance in your wallet (used for purchases)
-- **No Deposited Balance**: The deposit/withdrawal system is disabled

 #### 🔄 **Purchase Flow**

 1. **User clicks "Buy"** on any item
 2. **System checks** user's ICP wallet balance
 3. **If sufficient balance**:
-   - Buyer transfers full amount + transfer fee to canister
+   - Frontend calls ICP ledger to transfer amount to canister
-   - Canister transfers amount - platform fee to seller
+   - Canister finalizes purchase and transfers amount - platform fee to seller
    - Canister keeps platform fee (5%)
    - License is created for the buyer
 4. **If insufficient balance**: Error message shown